OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

-# Rubric Grader Task Pane Add-in for OneNote Online (Preview)
+# Rubric Grader Task Pane Add-in for OneNote Online

 _Applies to: OneNote Online_

-The Rubric Grader sample shows you how to use the OneNote JavaScript API (in preview) in a OneNote task pane add-in.
+The Rubric Grader sample shows you how to use the OneNote JavaScript API in a OneNote task pane add-in.
 The add-in gets page content, adds an outline to the page, and opens a different page.

 The add-in helps teachers grade writing assignments based on a grading rubric.

 ![Rubric Grader task pane add-in in OneNote Online](readme-images/rubric-grader.png)

->The OneNote add-ins JavaScript API will change frequently while in preview, which may break some sample functionality.
-Please [log any issues](https://github.com/OfficeDev/oneNote-Add-in-Rubric-Grader-Preview/issues) you encounter when running the sample.

 ## Prerequisites
 - Yeoman Office generator.
 To install the generator and its prerequisites, follow these [installation instructions](https://dev.office.com/docs/add-ins/get-started/create-an-office-add-in-using-any-editor).
 After you install the Yeoman Office generator by using the npm command, return to this readme.